castle2668/castle2668/README.md

 Hi there 👋!
 I am Sealman, a front-end developer from Taiwan.
 I have a passion for learning new things and sharing my knowledge with others.
-Recently interested in Vue 3.
+Recently interested in React and Vue 3.

 I create blog posts mainly about JavaScript and Vue.js.
 You can see a full list of what I am up to on [Sealman's first homepage](https://sealman234.github.io/).
 If you found any problems in something I have created, please feel free to leave a comment, or contact me on Twitter. 😉